 - Individuals who would receive a lesser sentence if convicted under current law.

 CAN-DO has access to numerous cases, many of which are on this website.
 By sharing these stories, CAN-DO hopes to generate public concern that will lead to relief for prisoners via the clemency process.
 These individuals are serving sentences that are outrageously disproportional to most crimes of violence, such as rape and murder based upon statistics provided by the Department of Justice.

 Fulfilling our original mission statement, CAN-DO teamed up with Harm Reduction Productions in the production of what became an award winning film entitled 420-The Documentary.
 The film focuses heavily upon marijuana and the many victims harmed by marijuana prohibition and our current drug war policy.

-CAN-DO also works with other like minded organizations such as, Ladies of Hope Ministries, #Cut50, Criminal Justice Policy Foundation, Crack Open the Door, LEAP, ACLU, November Coalition, and more to raise awareness to the collateral damage caused by legislation passed during a “tough on crime – zero tolerance” era that has proven to be a dismal failure.
+CAN-DO also works with other like minded organizations such as, Criminal Justice Policy Foundation, LEAP, ACLU, Crack Open the Door, Dream Corps, and more to raise awareness to the collateral damage caused by legislation passed during a “tough on crime – zero tolerance” era that has proven to be a dismal failure.

 CAN-DO has an extraordinary Board of Advisors who bring a wealth of experience to the table regarding criminal justice reform and the pardon process.
 Working in a collaborative effort, we strive to raise awareness and support for Clemency Petitioners who have meritorious cases worthy of Executive Clemency, and Full Pardons.
 We also assist with compassionate releases, elderly release and other paths to freedom based on new legislation such as the First Step Act.
 Together, we CAN-DO this.